chrisjrob/chrisjrob.github.io/_posts/2011-10-22-time-to-accept-that-android-is-no-longer-open-source.md

 ---
 layout: post
-title: Time To Accept That Android Is No Longer Open Source
+title: Time To Accept That Android Is No Longer Open Source?
 date: 2011-10-22
 type: post
 published: true